project-repo/cagebreak/man/cagebreak-socket.7.md

 		- event_name: "move_view_to_ws"
 		- view_id: view id as an integer
 		- old_workspace: old workspace number as an integer
+		- new_workspace: new workspace number as an integer
 		- output: name of the output as a string
 		- view_pid: pid of the process